 What is it?

-Celiac disease is a digestive disease that damages the small intestine and prevents nutrients in food from being absorbed.
-People who have this disease cannot tolerate gluten, which is a protein found in wheat, rye, barley, and perhaps oats.
-If someone with celiac eats something that has gluten, their immune system responds by causing damage to the small intestine.
-Specifically, tiny finger-like protrusions, called villi, on the lining of the small intestine are lost.
-Villi are important because they absorb nutrients from food we eat.
+Celiac Disease is a digestive disease that damages the small intestine and prevents nutrients in food from being absorbed.
+People who have this disease cannot tolerate gluten, which is a protein found in wheat, rye, barley and perhaps oats.
+If someone with Celiac Disease eats something that has gluten, their immune system responds by causing damage to the small intestine.
+Specifically, tiny finger-like protrusions called villi on the lining of the small intestine are lost.
+Villi are important because they absorb nutrients from the food we eat.
 If someone has no villi, they become malnourished, even though they may eat a great deal of food.